-Use strokes to create construction lines in the process of using a tool.
+Tip: Use strokes to create construction lines in the process of using a tool.
 Windows users: When both the CTRL and SHIFT keys are used by a tool, Stroke construction lines cannot be created while in the tool.

-Horizontally

-A horizontal construction line appears through the first point of the stroke.
+Drag Result Vertically A vertical construction line appears through the first point of the stroke.
+Horizontally A horizontal construction line appears through the first point of the stroke.